 This section also has interesting features that you won’t easily find in other parts of the Appalachian Trail.
 They include wildlife like moose and loons as well as pristine lakes.
 It is undeniable that the Maine section of the AT is the hardest.
 Nevertheless, it is also undeniable that the section contains beautiful vistas of lakes and mountains.
 It is certainly a place to visit if you are seeking that kind of adventure.

 Section-hiking the Appalachian Trail will definitely require a lot of preparation.
-This is why you need a very good Appalachian Trail section hike planner.
+This is why you need very good planning.
 The plan is pretty much the larger part of the preparation process.

 A first-time hiker will definitely need to purchase hiking gear.
 This will cost $ 1,000 to $ 2,000.
-A hiker who has been on the trail before will spend less just to replace worn out gear.
+A hiker who has been on the trail before will spend less just to replace worn-out gear.
 On the AT, the Appalachian Trail Conservancy suggests $ 1,000 per month for an average thru-hiker.
 Since thru-hiking the AT takes five to seven months, it will sum up to $ 5000 to $ 7,000.
-This budget should be part of your Appalachian Trail section hike planner.
+This budget should be part of your planning.

-Hiking at the Appalachian Trail doesn’t have to be a daunting task.
+Hiking at the AT doesn’t have to be a daunting task.
 It is indisputable that camping tents are among the heaviest hiking gear.
-With the help of a good planning, you are guaranteed comfort throughout the hiking period.
+With the help of good planning, you are guaranteed comfort throughout the hiking period.

-There are more than 250 free shelters located few meters away from each other.
-Also, don’t be surprised when you find yourself at a busy highway.
+There are more than 250 free shelters located a few meters away from each other.
+Also, don’t be surprised when you find yourself on a busy highway.
 These will lead you to towns where you get the resupply points.
 You are likely to encounter this more frequently than you expect.

-The most exciting bit while hiking at the Appalachian trails is the presence of bears; which might snatch your meals from you.
+The most exciting bit while hiking on the AT is the presence of bears; which might snatch your meals from you.